Cancer Prevention must start at home

 Research from Cancer Research UK has concluded that the harm from passive smoking is much worse than originally thought.
 Females are particularly vulnerable, as the risks of smoking link to specific factors in the airways.
 These factors are produced by the X chromosome.
 (In our DNA each of us has two chromosomes.
 Women have two X chromosomes and men have an X and a Y. Thus women produce twice as many X related airway factors).

 Lead is another toxin that can enter through those open windows, although less and less as lead-free petrol is widely used now.
 However, the soil alongside major roads has been found to still be contaminated.
 Although it has not been proven to be carcinogenic it is extremely toxic to the nervous system, kidneys, blood system and cell reproduction.
 Lead is still found in paints made before 1980.
 Maybe its time to brighten up your house.
-But nowadays lead comes into your home another way through your water system.
+And it is even still found in factories and in tap water.

-Tap water will be covered in detail in our next issue of icon it is also the subject of an extensive chapter in my new book, The Rainbow Diet and how it can help you beat cancer.
+Tap water has been covered elsewhere in icon, and is also the subject of an extensive chapter in our book The Rainbow Diet and how it can help you beat cancer.
 Click here to read a review of the book.

 Tap water contains chlorine which reacts with organic materials to form highly carcinogenic trihalomethanes.
 Harvard and other US Health centres have been very active on these chemicals, which are dangerous.